-[VWM Multiple -guessing] When participants were asked to perform the same task in the presence of distractor targets, there is, at the same time, an increase in memory load, and it becomes a dual task.
-In addition to remembering more than a single colour, the relative spatial arrangement of those colours was also required to answer correctly.
+[VWM Multiple -guessing] When participants were asked to perform the same VWM task in the presence of distractors, two things change: there is an increase in memory load, and patients must now bind colours to locations.
+That is, in addition to remembering more than a single colour, patients needed to remember the relative spatial arrangement of those colours in order to answer correctly.
 As a result, two types of errors can be committed.
 A failure to recall a colour (a guess), or a mis-identification of one of the distractors as belonging to the indicated spatial position (non-target selection).
-Interestingly, unlike with the single target condition, the patient group does not appear to guess more regularly than the other groups.
-There are a few reasons why this might be the case in the multiple target condition, and they are generally going to be informed by the problem of mis-binding, or selecting a non-target colour.
+Interestingly, in contrast to the single target condition, the patient group does not appear to guess more frequently than the other groups.
+This may reflect a problem of binding colours to locations leading to an increase in selecting a non-target colour.
+That is, a guess represents the choice of a colour not included in probable distributions for either the target or distractors (Figure x).
+In contrast, selecting a non-target (distractor) colour may represent a biding error associating a distractor colour with a target location. (tk Binding errors citation: Treisman, Behrmann or Humphreys and Riddoch)

-[VWM Multiple -mis-binding] Unlike with guessing, patients did appear to be more effectively distracted by the non-target colours.
-Unfortunately, it is less than perfectly clear what caused this type of failure, when it occurs, so there are more than one explanations for this difference.
-The most obvious, by design, is a mis-binding error.
-An error in the recollection of the spatial arrangement of the targets would lead a participant to remember the wrong colour as being in the location indicated.
-If the colours were remembered perfectly, but their individual spatial locations lost, this would lead to this type of error half, and two-thirds of the time by chance, for the two and three target condition's respectively.
+[VWM Multiple -mis-binding] Unlike guessing, patients were more likely to select non-targets in multi-stimulus arrays (i.e., with more than one item to remember).
+There are many potential explanations for this, the most obvious being a failure of binding.
+An error in the recollection of the spatial arrangement of targets and distractors would lead a participant to inaccurately associate colours and locations.
+If the colours were remembered perfectly, but their individual spatial locations lost, this would lead to this type of error half, and two-thirds of the time by chance, for the two and three target conditions respectively.
 The other event that can lead to this type of error is a simple failure to recall all of the target colours.
-If the target colour cannot be recalled, it's possible the participant may be inclined to select one of the other colours, or something close to it, by strategy or cognitive anchoring.
+If the target colour cannot be recalled, it is possible the participant may be inclined to select one of the other colours, or something close to it, by strategy or cognitive anchoring.
+While this experiment is not able to clearly disambiguate the two causes, if the large deficit observed here was caused by patients forgetting target colours, than it seems likely that such frequent recal failures would have also lead to a similar increase in the amount of guessing.
+As guessing didn't appear to increase, binding errors are the more likely culprit.